Overview

 In-person Guided Engineering Tours

 During the summer, guided engineering tours are offered after the July 4th holiday through the end of July, given by students who are spending their summers at Princeton doing research.
-Guides will begin the tour promptly at 11:30 a.m. from the SEAS Undergraduate Affairs Office, room C209 in the Engineering Quadrangle (E-Quad), which is K3 on the campus map.
+Guides will begin the tour promptly at 11:30 a.m. from the SEAS Undergraduate Affairs Office, room C209 in the Engineering Quadrangle (E-Quad), which is in the PROSPECT AVENUE neighborhood on the campus map.
 Tours last 45 minutes to an hour and are offered weekdays only, Monday through Friday.
+Here are our available tour dates.
+Please check back in May 2025 for our summer engineering tour schedule.

 We ask that you please RSVP and follow the instructions.
 Helpful information, like parking on campus, is available using the tabs in the upper right.
 An email confirmation will be sent.
 Please be aware that during high school vacation weeks in February and April, as well as on holidays such as Veterans’ Day, there is a very heavy demand for guided tours.
 Since Princeton students have to meet academic obligations, we do not have large numbers of guides available, so the tours during peak periods can get very large.
 If possible, please plan to visit outside these periods.